Note: This article was firsst published on: Mar 8, 2013.

 Here’s everything you need to know about Facebook’s latest News Feed redesign.

-Recommended Reading: Better Facebook Fan Page: Essential Tips, Apps And Examples
+Better Facebook Fan Page: Essential Tips, Apps and Examples

 1. Customized News Feed